pe0mgb/SI4735-Radio-ESP32-Touchscreen-Arduino/README.md

     FM Stereo and RDS.
 RDS has a SNR theshold and on / off button.

-    AM with 9 & 10 KHz tuningstep.
+    AM and SSB with 1,5,9 & 10 KHz tuningstep.

     FM, AM and SSB (USB & LSB) modulation.
 SSB controlled by BFO.

     Preset for FM controlled by rotary encoder.
-    May by finished by rotary encoder switch or automatically by waking up the screen.
+    May be finished by rotary encoder switch or automatically by waking up the screen.

     Band selection for Broadcast (17) and Ham bands (11).